 1. Families that live outside the boundary of Sequoia High School will be subject to the rules and regulations of the SUHDS's Open Enrollment Process.
 Please contact the District Office, ext.22211, for details.

-2. Families who move within the Sequoia Union High School District boundary from another area, whose students have been attending another IB school will be granted an adjustment transfer to complete their IB education in 11th and 12th grade at Sequoia High School.
+2. Families who move within the Sequoia Union High School District boundary from another area, whose students have been attending another IB school may be granted an adjustment transfer to complete their IB education in 11th and 12th grade at Sequoia High School.
 Contact the District Office, 650-369-1411 ext.
 22211, for details.

-3. International students (i.e. students from other countries who are in the United States due to the parents work situation) who reside inside the Sequoia Union HighSchool District boundary but outside of Sequoia High School's boundary, will be granted adjustment transfers to attend Sequoia High School's I.B.
+3. International students (i.e. students from other countries who are in the United States due to the parents work situation) who reside inside the Sequoia Union HighSchool District boundary but outside of Sequoia High School's boundary, may be granted adjustment transfers to attend Sequoia High School's I.B.
 Programme.
 Contact the District Office, 650-369-1411, ext.
 22211 for details.

 4. Families who live within the Sequoia High School boundary automatically attend Sequoia and have access to the ICAP/IB Programme.